SEPS: Semantic-enhanced Patch Slimming Framework for fine-grained cross-modal alignment: Experiments

 \subsection{Metrics}

-We adopt Recall@K (R@K, $K\!\in\!\{1,5,10\}$) and rSum as evaluation metrics.
+We adopted Recall@K (R@K, $K\!\in\!\{1,5,10\}$) and rSum as evaluation metrics.
 R@K measures the percentage of ground truth in the retrieved top-K lists, while rSum aggregates multiple R@K in both directions (image-to-text and text-to-image) to summarize overall retrieval quality.
+Our code is based on the public code of LAPS~\citep{fu2024linguistic}.
+The dense text generation was followed by D2S-VSE~\citep{liu2025aligning}.